 - Star Wars

-- Pretty much anyone hit by force lightning except Emperor Palpatine in Retun of the Jedi is subject to this trope.
+- Pretty much anyone hit by Force Lightning except Emperor Palpatine in Return of the Jedi is subject to this trope.
 See also Mace Windu in Revenge of the Sith.

 - In Young Frankenstein, this trope is used as the monster is brought to life (using lightning).
 Only (alas) the monster's skull is shown illuminated under his skin.

 - In Willow, occurs as Queen Bavmorda is struck by lightning as a result of her own backfiring magic.